Colonial-Dev/VEX-21417B/extras/RPi_Wireless_Link.md

 > If you still can't connect after waiting - and you're certain you configured the network information correctly - it's possible that your Wifi router is configured in such a way that your development machine is prevented from resolving the Pi's local IP address from its hostname.
 In this scenario, you have a few options:
 >
 > 1. Find the Pi's local IP address using your router's configuration interface.
 > 2. Use a tool like `nmap` to identify all the machines on your local network, then identify the Pi from there.
-[Here](https://www.howtogeek.com/423709/how-to-see-all-devices-on-your-network-with-nmap-on-linux/) is a quick guide using `nmap.` Note that the scan may take a while - you can press `Enter` to see its progress.
+[Here](https://www.howtogeek.com/423709/how-to-see-all-devices-on-your-network-with-nmap-on-linux/) is a quick guide using `nmap`.
+Note that the scan may take a while - you can press `Enter` to see its progress.
 When it's done, look for a device manufactured by the Raspberry Pi Foundation.
 > 3. Connect both the Pi and your development machine to a phone hotspot.
 Most phones will let you see the names and local IPs of every device connected - this is often the best solution, especially if you don't control the local Wifi network and/or it's extremely locked down.
 (School networks, for example, are notorious for blocking the kind of LAN connection we're trying to make.)

 If everything goes well, you should get a prompt asking for the password associated with the Pi's default user.
 Go ahead and login, then download [this](../resources/link_toolkit.zip) archive and extract it somewhere on your development machine.

 You should see two shell script files - `link_start.sh` and `link_forward.sh`.
-Open the former in your text editor of choice, and replace both instances of `PI_HOSTNAME` with the actual hostname you set in `rpi-imager.` Save the file and move it to the root of your PROS project directory.
+Open the former in your text editor of choice, and replace both instances of `PI_HOSTNAME` with the actual hostname you set in `rpi-imager`.
+Save the file and move it to the root of your PROS project directory.

 Go back to your SSH session with the Pi.
 Open a new text file in nano...